jlangch/venice/doc/readme/profiling.md

 (perf expr warmup-iterations test-iterations)
 ```

-Runs a performance test on the given expression.
+Runs a profiling session on the given expression.

-Runs the test in 3 phases:
+Runs in 3 phases:
    1. Runs the expr in a warmup phase to allow the HotSpot compiler to do optimizations.
    2. Runs the garbage collector
    3. Runs the expression under profiling.